mharen/mharen.github.io/blog/2010/2010-03-htmljs-progressive-enhancement.md

 By applying incremental enhancements in this fashion, we can easily maintain decent support for less-capable browsers while keeping our code clean and elegant.

 You might notice, too, that this JS snippet is looking at a class (<code>help-link</code>), not an <code>id</code>.
-Since it infers everything it needs to show the dialog from the link itself, this snippet will work on <strong>any</strong> link in the page tagged with the <code>help-link</code> class.
+Since it infers everything it needs to show the dialog from the link itself, this snippet will work on **any** link in the page tagged with the <code>help-link</code> class.
 Nice, right?